-Tips: communicating with someone with dementia
+Tips for communicating with a person with dementia

 - Get the person’s full attention before you start.

-- Speak clearly and calmly.
+- Communicate clearly and calmly.

 - Use short, simple sentences.

 - Include the person in conversations with others.
-This may be easier if you adapt what you say slightly.
-Being included can help a person with dementia to keep their sense of identity and feel they are valued.
-It can also help to reduce feelings of exclusion and isolation.
+It is important not to speak as though they are not there.
+Being included can help them to keep their sense of identity and know they are valued.
+It can also help them to feel less excluded or isolated.

 - Try to stick to one idea at a time.
 Giving someone a choice is important, but too many options can be confusing and frustrating.

 - Phrase questions in a way that allows for a simple answer.
 For example, rather than asking someone what they would like to drink, ask if they would like tea or coffee.
 Questions with a ‘yes’ or ‘no’ answer are easier to answer.

 - If the person doesn’t understand what you’re saying even after you repeat it, try saying it in a slightly different way instead.

 - If the person is finding it hard to understand, consider breaking down what you’re saying into smaller chunks so that it is more manageable.